 They’re also magic on hungry pike and muskie, too!

 There are plenty of options on the market, and we’d like to help you narrow your choices to a few of the best.
-Below, we’ll reveal what we look for in a frog lure for bass, offer a few tips, and provide reviews of some of our favorites.
+Below, we’ll reveal what we look for in a frog lure for bass, offer a few tips, and provide reviews of some of our favorites for 2023.

 Here's a quick glance at the best topwater frog lures available today: